helske/Rlibeemd/README.md

 # OpenMP support

 By CRAN policies it is not portable to use both `SHLIB_OPENMP_CFLAGS` and `SHLIB_OPENMP_CXXFLAGS`.
-Therefore the CRAN version does not use OpenMP at all anymore (OpenMP flags have beend removed from `Makevars`), but the the version on GitHub version does.
+Therefore the CRAN version does not use OpenMP at all anymore (OpenMP flags have been removed from `Makevars`), but the the version on GitHub version does.
 So if you want to use parallel version of the `Rlibeemd`, please install the package via

 ```
 devtools::install_github("helske/Rlibeemd")